sweyns/shepherds/README.md

 # shepherds
 shepherds is a local co-op game set in the Scottish Highlands.
-In this life game, the players are sheepherding dogs who have to herd a flock of sheep over a vast landscape and guide them back to the barn, protecting them from various obstacles and enemies along the way.
+In this life game, the players are sheepherding dogs who have to herd a flock of sheep over a vast landscape and guide them back to the barn before nightfall, protecting them from various obstacles and enemies along the way.

 The full game and trailer can be found at: https://stanfordstudentgames.itch.io/shepherds.